-By: Kearstein Johnson, Staff Writer
+By: Kearstein Johnson, Contributing Writer

 Attendees at an Oct.
 4 New York Times talk entitled “Kneeling for What?” discussed the nationwide social controversy of athletes taking a knee during the national anthem.